xlnt-glitch/xlnt-glitch/README.md

 I'm a developer and an Engineer working on some amazing Python projects.
 I love to share my knowledge, and want to start sharing on my Twitter page.
 Currently my Twitter showcases some of my NFT's that I have created but as I do more bootcamps, and the updated #100daysofCode challenges I will be sharing my journey.
--  In my free time I play the Guitar.
+-  In my free time I learn through Micro Learning.
--  I add a splash of milk to my hot tea for flavor.
+-  I am trying to learn different languages to better understand Data.
 -  I am working on an app to assit people in need.
--  I invest in crypto, stocks, and create NFT's.
+-  I invest in crypto and stocks.
 -  I love to read all sorts of books.
+I have a goal of 365 books in 2025.
 -  I am indecisive if I am going to use dark mode or not, I only use it about 50% of the time.
 (This profile was designed for dark mode.)
 -  How to reach me  <a href="mailto:xlntglitch@gmail.com">
     <img src="https://img.shields.io/badge/gmail-808080?style=plastic&logo=gmail&logoColor=white" alt="gmail Badge"/>